Underwater Metal Detecting - A Guide for 2021

 - Not suited for detecting in parks, bush and gold fields.

-2. Full sized multi purpose land and underwater detectors
+2. Full sized multi purpose Underwater Metal Detectors

 Full sized multi purpose land and underwater metal detectors are an excellent choice for people who would like to search underwater but also search on land for coins, relics, treasure and even gold nuggets.